 The Qualcomm Snapdragon 835 is an impressive processor, it can’t provide the same kind of quality as a VR-ready gaming PC – and that’s what all HTC Vive content thus far has been designed to run on.

-Either way, we’ll update this section whenever we receive new information so make sure you check back soon.
+We’ll update this section whenever we receive new information so make sure you check back soon.

 Interested in the HTC Vive?
 Here's a list of the best HTC Vive games available in 2017.